Modify your project configuration on the settings page.

-On your left, you will find several groups of project settings.
+On the left, you will find several groups of project settings.
 Switch between them to view the contents of the target group.

-For your convenience, each group has useful tips on the right side, next to the settings’ list.
-Some of the settings also have a small ? button near their labels: click it to see a short description.
+For your convenience, each group has useful tips on the right side, next to the settings list.
+Some of the settings also have a small ? icon near their labels: click it to see a short explanation.

-After adjusting any parameters, do not forget to save the changes by clicking the corresponding button in the bottom.
-Apart from just applying the changes to the current project, there are two additional buttons for removing the project and cloning it.
+After adjusting any parameters, do not forget to save the changes by clicking the corresponding button at the bottom.
+Apart from simply applying the changes to the current project, there are two additional buttons for removing the project and cloning it.

 Below, you will find a brief explanation of the settings available within each group.

 Description: a short summary of the project for your contributors.